Policy and Procedure Manual

 The following are not allowed as a replacement for proper supervision or staffing, to reduce or stop a behavior, as punishment, or for staff convenience:

 In summary, we do not do these things.
 Not only do they make people unhappy, they generally do not work well to help people appropriately get their wants and needs met.
 Prohibited procedures may stop a behavior, but they do not teach a person what to do differently the next time.
 Prohibited procedures may also make a behavior worse.
 In addition, prohibited procedures can result in mental or physical injuries.
-We have better options for you, so please keep reading.
-We will cover the things you can’t do first and end with the good stuff, positive supports.
-Here are the simplified and technical definitions of prohibited procedures along with some and examples.
-1. Chemical restraint:

 2. Mechanical restraint: